danielkarcz14/CS50x-solutions/README.md

 I didn't include week0 since it is only scratch.

-Feel free to inspirate.
+If you are taking CS50x feel free to inspirate with my solutions.
 As I am still learning some of the projects are really hard coded, but they all work!

 ## Projects by Week